Sweat-soaked player drinking Saltivate from a shaker beside the jar courtside

 Hydration backed by the science

-800mg sodium, 240mg potassium, and 60mg magnesium per serving.
-The balance your body actually loses through sweat, in three flavors plus unflavored.
+The sodium, potassium, and magnesium your body loses through sweat, in one measured serving.
+Mix any four flavors plus unflavored and the fourth is free.